 Gas stations in Greece are efficient and plentiful save for the most remote areas of Greece and offer a variety of services to the travelers, albeit, clean bathrooms is not often on the list of offerings.
 All gas stations offer unleaded fuel and close around 7:00 PM on weekdays, and for the whole day on Sundays.

 Every gas station offers a free air pump, water, and a squeegee for washing your windshield.
-The great majority of gas stations is attached to a mini market where you can buy auto accessories, food, drinks, or ice cream.
+The great majority of gas stations are attached to a mini market where you can buy auto accessories, food, drinks, and snacks.

 In large urban centers it is possible to find some self-service gas stations, but they are far and few in between.